voxel51/fiftyone/docs/source/user_guide/using_views.rst

 Object patches views are just like any other :ref:`dataset view <using-views>` in the following ways:

--   You can filter and transform object patches views by appending view stages via the :ref:`App view bar <app-create-view>` or :ref:`views API <using-views>`
+-   You can append view stages via the :ref:`App view bar <app-create-view>` or :ref:`views API <using-views>`
 -   Any modifications to label tags that you make via the App's :ref:`tagging menu <app-tagging>` or via API methods like